 A great way to save money is by simply making sure you take great care of the gear you already have.
 Here are a few easy ways to prolong the life of your current setup:

-Make sure to store your tent dry - when you get home, set your tent up in a sunny spot in your backyard or hang it up in your bathroom/basement/garage to dry it completely before storing.
+- Make sure to store your tent dry – when you get home, set your tent up in a sunny spot in your backyard or hang it up in your bathroom/basement/garage to dry it completely before storing.
+Check out our tent care blog post for more tips on prolonging the life of your shelter.

-Use a footprint with your tent - footprints are expensive, but they will protect the bottom of your tent from tree sap and abrasive objects like sticks and rocks.
+- Use a footprint with your tent – footprints can be expensive, but they protect the bottom of your tent from tree sap and abrasive objects like sticks and rocks.
 You can make your own affordable, lightweight footprint by buying Tyvek and cutting it to size.
+A footprint isn’t totally necessary, though, and there are other things you can do to protect your tent floor.
+Learn more on our Do You Really Need a Footprint post.

 9. Buy a Backpacking Bundle